 - GULLAN, P. J. and P. S. CRANSTON.
 The insects : an outline of entomology.
 Illustrated by Karina Hansen McInnes.
 4th ed.
 Chichester: Wiley-Blackwell, 2010. xvi, 565.
 ISBN 9781444330366. info

 - Teaching methods

 - Theoretical lectures with practical parts aimed at pest and other relevant insect species identification (demonstration of collections, personal study of insect material, use of identification handbooks and keys by students etc.).
-At the end of the course, students prepare their own short oral presentation complementing the course on a special topic of his/her own interest.
+At the end of the course, each student prepares a short oral presentation complementing the course on a special topic of his/her own interest.

 - Assessment methods

 - A short final oral presentation on a topic from applied entomology selected by the student himself/herself.
 Oral exam + test from identification of pest and other relevant insect material.

 - Further comments (probably available only in Czech)